Alex079/TinySuite/README.md

 - full duplex transmission
 - up to 19200 baud at 16 MHz internal oscillator
 - can use any pins for RX and TX
-- can use Timer0 or Timer1 for RX
+- can use Timer0 or Timer1
 - RX and TX are the IDs from the board definition (i.e. PB0)

 This header exposes an object **uart** of class TinyUart.